b1rr0/ronin/message-queue.md

 #### Metadata Discovery: How Producer Knows Where to Write

-Before sending any messages, the producer must discover cluster metadata. **In real Kafka deployments, this is handled by Zookeeper** (or KRaft in newer versions), which maintains cluster state, broker registry, and topic metadata.
+Before sending any messages, the producer must discover cluster metadata from the coordinator service (as described in the Coordinator section above):

-For more details about Kafka-Zookeeper architecture, see: [Kafka Architecture: Kafka Zookeeper](https://www.redpanda.com/guides/kafka-architecture-kafka-zookeeper)

-In our implementation, we use a custom coordinator service instead of Zookeeper:

 ```go
 type ClusterMetadata struct {